Updated March 5, 2021.

 As compared to CEBA, this program involves more upfront work to apply, but unlike CEBA, none of the funds are repayable.

-This program is available until March 31, 2021, or until the funds run out: whichever comes first.
+The program deadline has been expanded from March 31 to August 31, 2021, or until the funds run out: whichever comes first.